nightBaker/nightBaker.github.io/_posts/2020-01-22-blazor-error-component.md

 ### Conclusion

-Though, we don't have ability to create global error handling yet, we can create one component for error rendering and use it anywhere in subtree of components.
+Though, we don't have ability to create global error handler yet, we can create one component for error rendering and use it anywhere in subtree of components.